Manecas1221212/romance/chapter_03.md

 Anna laughed a little, ridiculous and wet.
 “I feel stupid.”

-“You are not stupid.
-You are heartbroken and dehydrated.”
+"You are not stupid.
+You are heartbroken and dehydrated."
 Claire handed her a water bottle.
-“Drink.”

-A knock.
+"Drink."

+Claire's phone buzzed.
+She glanced at it, then at Anna.
+"I'm texting Jane."

+"Don't—"

+"Too late.
+Already texted her."
+Claire's voice was firm.
+"You need someone who's been where you're going."

+Twenty minutes later, a knock.
 Jane, in the doorway, somehow both gentle and immovable.
-"I called," she said, coming in without waiting for permission.
-"You didn't answer.
-Don't do that."
+She came in without waiting for permission, setting down her bag and assessing the scene with the efficiency of someone who'd seen this before.

+"Claire gave me the highlights," Jane said, sitting on the edge of the bed.
+"Wanna tell me the rest?"

 Anna inhaled.
-“I didn’t want to need you.”
+"I didn't want to bother you with this, I know you think this is stupid."

-"You don't need rescuing," Jane said.
-"But you have support.
-That's different."
-She sat on the bed, her expression both analytical and genuinely concerned.
+"Stupid?"
+Jane's expression sharpened.
+"Ending something that was trying to make you smaller?
+That's the opposite of stupid."
+She sat on the bed, her expression both firm and genuinely concerned.
 "You'll be grateful you did this.
 Maybe not tomorrow, but in five years.
 Ten.
 Twenty."

 “I’m grateful today,” Claire said, fierce.